Spring 2020 Course List • Fall 2020 Course List

 This course will examine some of the main theories and topics in social and emotional development, such as the development of self-perception and empathy, emotional regulation and impulse control, and the ability of individuals to identify their own emotions as well as the emotional cues of others.
 These topics will ultimately be discussed in terms of how they influence the development of social relationships with caregivers and peers.
 The readings for this course will focus largely on primary research articles, and students will be expected to analyze and critique the methodology used in these studies.
 Students will submit reaction papers to weekly readings, as well as a final paper and presentation on a related topic of their choosing.
 Prerequisite: Moderation into Psychology.

-The field of psychotherapy has undergone something of a quiet revolution over the past 50 years, with new therapies focusing on helping people change their thinking or behaviors and in some instances placing a greater focus on the social and interpersonal context in which symptoms occur.
-Such treatments do not deny the importance of such traditional factors as the relationship between patient and therapist, but place a greater emphasis on functioning in the present, on achieving change within relatively shorter periods of time and on demonstrating their effectiveness.
-In this course, following a brief review of traditional therapeutic concepts, we will focus on the treatments that have for a spectrum of disorders including the various anxiety disorders, personality disorders, eating disorders, depression, and bipolar disorder.
-Readings will consist of selections from a high-level, multi-authored text as well as several journal articles.
+The field of psychotherapy has changed significantly over the past 50 years, with new therapies focusing on helping people change their thinking or behaviors and in some instances placing a greater focus on the social and interpersonal context in which symptoms occur.
+Newer therapies, grounded in clinical psychological science, place a greater emphasis on the biopsychological bases of behavior, present functioning, achieving change within shorter time periods, and demonstrating treatment efficacy.
+In this course, we will focus on common treatments for common mental illnesses, including anxiety and mood disorders, personality disorders, and substance use disorders.
+Readings will consist of original research and both primary and secondary sources.
 Students will be expected to make oral presentations of material in class and to write a substantial research/review paper.
-Prerequisites: Moderated in psychology, and a course in either Abnormal Psychology or Developmental Psychopathology.
+Prerequisites: Moderated in psychology and a course in either Adult or Child Abnormal Psychology (PSY210 or PSY211), or permission of instructor.

 Sit on a bus and you are immediately aware of a variety of stimuli: the sound of people talking, the sight of passing cars, the smell of the person next to you.
 Now imagine reading a newspaper on that bus.
 The conversation, cars, and passengers are now irrelevant sources of information.
 This demonstrates a fundamental function of executive control: the biasing of information processing in the service of internally generated goals.
 This course investigates the mechanisms that underlie executive control, particularly in situations where individuals must rapidly switch attention among multiple tasks.

-Cross-listed: Mind, Brain, Behavior; Science, Technology & Society.
+Cross-listed: Mind, Brain, Behavior.
 This seminar will examine newly discovered drug treatments for several mental illnesses.
 Initial class meetings will focus on in-depth readings that will provide a background for understanding the methods used for identifying and testing potential new therapies.
 Subsequent meetings will consist of student-led discussions of topics of interest.
 This course is open to moderated psychology students and other students at the discretion of the instructor.

 Rapid strides have been made recently in our understanding of the neurological underpinnings of addiction.
 This research conference will begin with a brief history of our understanding of the mechanisms of brain reward systems and how the findings in this area have led to modern concepts of addictive behavior.
 An in-depth analysis will be made of contemporary theoretical and neurobiological approaches to conceptualizing and treating addictive behaviors, particularly drug abuse.
 Some consideration will be given to the extension of the addiction concept to such behaviors as gambling, eating, sexual activity and others.
 Primary source journal articles will be used in addition to excerpts from texts, and thus familiarity with research methods and statistics is required.
 Students will be expected to make frequent presentations in class.